 White Sheep: Most trucks on Sodor range from mischievous to outright sociopathic, teasing the engines or outright causing accidents for them.
 Toad the break van and Hector the coal hopper however are kind natured and help the engines keep the other rolling stock at bay.

-Though the diesels' nature varies Depending on the Writer, BoCo, Daisy, Rusty, Mavis, and Salty are shown to be consistently good throughout the series.
+Though the diesels' nature varies Depending on the Writer, a fair number of diesels starting from BoCo are shown to be consistently good throughout the series.
 In addition, in the episode Disappearing Diesels in Season 18, the narrator says that some engines give the diesels a bad reputation.

 Younger than They Look: Used perhaps most oddly when Salty is telling Thomas and Percy stories of the railway's past, despite them being far more likely to know from experience.
 How Thomas and Percy have remained small children although Thomas was built in 1915 and Percy was built in the 1930's and The Railway Series was created in the 1940's.
 Although they DO look that young in appearance, and the only reason they fit this trope is when they were built would make them Older than They Look, but apparently doesn't.